 - Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection regulations. - Completing data privacy impact assessments where the school's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies or processing tools.
-Advice and guidance will be sought from the DPO. - Integrating data protection into internal documents including this policy, any related policies and privacy notices

-- Regular training for the school workforce on data protection law, this policy and any related policies and any other data protection matters.
-Records of attendance will be kept ensuring that all data handlers receive appropriate training. - Periodic audits will be undertaken to monitor and review our privacy measures and make sure we are compliant. - Maintaining records of our processing activities, including: - For the benefit of data subjects, making available the name and contact details of our school DPO and all information we are required to share about how we use and process their personal data (via our privacy notices) - o For all personal data that we hold; maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure.
+Advice and guidance will be sought from the DPO. - Integrating data protection into internal documents including this policy, any related policies and privacy notices - Periodic audits will be undertaken to monitor and review our privacy measures and make sure we are compliant. - Maintaining records of our processing activities, including: - o For the benefit of data subjects, making available the name and contact details of our school DPO and all information we are required to share about how we use and process their personal data (via our privacy notices) - o For all personal data that we hold; maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure.

-13. Data security and storage of records
+16. Data security and storage of records